My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Helicopter Tours – If you spend any time in “Glitter Gulch” (the Nenana Canyon area) you’ll hear them: helicopters powering up to take off for flightseeing excursions.
 While these tours don’t go into Denali National Park, they do stay in the area and give you some great views.
 Temsco is the main operator – the one with their helipads right on the banks of the Nenana on the edge of town.

 - Hiking – In addition to trails within the park, there are hiking trails outside Denali National Park in the area.
 The main one in the Nenana Canyon area is Sugar Loaf Ridge, but there are others a short drive away including Dragon Fly and Bison Gulch.
-You can also combine hiking with the previous activity – just search “Heli-hiking in Denali” to see how you can go on a guided backcountry hike reached by helicopter.
+You can also combine hiking with the previous activity – just search “Heli-hiking in Denali” to see how you can go on a guided backcountry hike by helicopter.

 The 5 Best Things to Do in Denali National Park

 I’ve already written an entire article about things to do in Denali (that list mixes activities inside and outside the park), but it helps to narrow down the list when you plan your trip(s) into the park during your Denali National Park itinerary.
-Here are five things I think everyone should do when visiting – even if you only have 2 days in Denali.
+Here are five things I think everyone should do when visiting – even if you only have 2 or 3 days in Denali.

 1. Bus Tours